skammer/vasiliev.me/_posts/2016-06-26-complexities-of-using-css-in-modern-web-apps.md

 ---
 layout: post
-title: Complexities of using CSS in modern web apps and how ClojureScript can leverage isomorphic style sheets
+title: Complexities of using CSS in modern web apps and how ClojureScript can leverage Garden to generate style sheets at runtime
 published: true
 lang: en
 ---